-Cure Sanfilippo Funds CRISPR Gene Editing of Neural Stem CellsCure Sanfilippo Foundation is excited to grant funding to LA BioMed for the advancement of Dr. Michelina Iacovino’s work in the field of regenerative medicine for the treatment of Sanfilippo Syndrome (MPS III).
+Cure Sanfilippo Foundation is excited to grant funding to LA BioMed for the advancement of Dr. Michelina Iacovino’s work in the field of regenerative medicine for the treatment of Sanfilippo Syndrome (MPS III).

 Dr. Iacovino’s, Assistant Professor of Pediatrics at LA Biomed/Harbor UCLA, research career has focused on the use of stem cells in multiple disorders, MPS diseases, and blood coagulation.
 Her ongoing work in parallel to this research grant will further develop the iPSC approach to MPSIIIB in her lab.

 Neural stem cells (NSCs) are the cells that give rise to neurons and supporting cells(glia) of the central nervous system.
 NSCs also supply the brain with factors like brain derived neurotrophic factor to keep it healthy.
 CRISPR gene modification of the NSCs will then allow the cells to produce enough MPSIIIA enzyme to supply what is missing in the brain.

 “Using a patient’s own cells and modifying them as needed, drastically reduces concerns about the body having a reaction to the cells, therefore allowing the regenerative cells to remain in the brain and provide benefit indefinitely.
-This would be an incredible achievement and benefit to the children suffering from MPSIII.”, says Dr. Cara O’Neill, Chief Scientific Officer at Cure Sanfilippo Foundation.
+This would be an incredible achievement and benefit to the children suffering from MPSIII,” says Dr. Cara O’Neill, Chief Scientific Officer at Cure Sanfilippo Foundation.

 Link to Michelina Iacovino PhD: https://labiomed.org/michelina-iacovino-phd